 - better segregation of waste can help a business understand exactly what is being wasted, especially high value wastes, and subsequently opportunities for eliminating that waste can be investigated.
 Eliminating waste doesn’t just reduce disposal costs, it also saves the purchase price and storage costs, which can amount to thousands of dollars per year.

 - check waste disposal invoices to identify exactly what is being paid for in, and where appropriate renegotiate contracts to save money.
-Sustainability Victoria has a guide to renegotiating waste contracts.

 Learn more about managing waste.

 Download the content of this page as a pdf